-- ii) The fair value of loans payables has been estimated based on a discounted cash flow approach using current market rates appropriate as at the respective date presented. - iii) The fair values of the Corporation's derivative-related assets and derivative-related liabilities are based on estimated creditadjusted market prices.
+- i) The carrying amounts of cash, accounts receivable and accounts payable and accrued liabilities approximate their fair values as a result of the relatively short-term nature of these financial instruments. - ii) The fair value of loans payables has been estimated based on a discounted cash flow approach using current market rates appropriate as at the respective date presented. - iii) The fair values of the Corporation's derivative-related assets and derivative-related liabilities are based on estimated credit-adjusted market prices.
 The Corporation takes counterparty risk and its own risk into consideration for the fair value of financial instruments.